Field Course FAQs

 How do I withdraw from a field course?

-If you wish to cancel a U of T field course at any point, please contact your campus Field Course Coordinator as soon as possible.
-Please note that if the field course balance has been paid and you are unable to attend, you will be eligible for a refund if the space can be filled.
+If you wish to cancel a U of T field course at any point, please contact the EEB Undergraduate Office.
+Please note that if the field course balance has been paid and you are unable to attend, you may be eligible for a refund if the space can be filled.

 Please note: The University's Grading Practices Policy states that some graded work be returned before the date to cancel a course without academic penalty.
 Please be aware that this is not practical for a two-week field course.

-If you have been admitted into a course and later decide to be removed, you should inform your home university's OUPFB Field Course Coordinator (not the instructor of that specific course) as soon as possible.
+If you have been admitted into a course and later decide to be removed, you should inform the EEB Undergraduate Office (not the instructor of that specific course) as soon as possible.